 The HSE is not the only regulator which can bring its powers to bear on businesses that do not manage to ensure safety in regard of their activities.
 The Environment Agency (EA), the Care Quality Commission (CQC), the Civil Aviation Authority (CAA), the Food Standards Agency (FSA) and the Office for Rail and Road (ORR) are some of the most well-known.

-An area of safety that is often overlooked as it does not concern employees and often occurs when the site is closed or being run with minimum staff, is stopping unauthorised access to the site or trespass.
+An area of safety that is sometimes overlooked, often occurs when the site is closed or being run with minimum staff.
+This is stopping unauthorised access to the site (trespassing).
 Many companies take action to stop loss or prevent arson but do not look at their sites and think – what could cause harm to an intruder.

-In 2019, following an incident in 2014 a freight company was fined 2.7 million following an incident in which a 13-year-old boy suffered life-changing injuries after receiving an electric shock in a rail yard.
+Following an incident in 2014, a freight company was fined 2.7 million in which a 13-year-old boy suffered life-changing injuries after receiving an electric shock in a rail yard.
 Four children (eleven and thirteen-year-old boys and two thirteen-year-old girls) gained access to the railway yard, climbed onto a wagon and whilst on it one of the boys came into contact with the live cable overhead carrying 25,000-volts.

 The investigation by the ORR determined that trespassers often came onto the site as a disused signal box had the reputation of being “haunted” and that the yard operator had failed to ensure that non employees were not exposed to risk arising from the business’s activities.